What Are Mesothelioma Settlements?

 Most asbestos lawsuit settlements are paid out to mesothelioma victims within one year.

-The payout typically depends on how quickly the defendants (the asbestos manufacturers) reach an agreement with your asbestos attorney.
+The payout typically depends on how quickly the defendants (the asbestos product manufacturers) reach an agreement with your asbestos attorney.
 If you are suing more than one manufacturer, you may receive money from one defendant sooner than another.

 Mesothelioma Settlement Process